Agenda

 The internet doesn’t have to be a dumping ground— A conversation with Cory Doctorow

 Our digital public squares have become something halfway between a shopping mall and a landfill—unable to meet the challenges of our time.
-Enshittification is the term Cory Doctorow coined to describe how digital platforms seduced us with the promise of connection, only to become extractive machines serving a handful of monopolies.
+Enshittification is the term coined by Cory Doctorow to describe how digital platforms seduced us with the promise of connection, only to become extractive machines serving a handful of monopolies.

 For decades, Cory Doctorow has relied on two seemingly opposing tools to make sense of the digital world: sharp political analysis and irreverent science fiction.
 The result is a unique way of understanding technology—not as an inevitable destiny, but as a collective choice.

-In conversation with one of the most insightful voices in Spanish technology journalism, this session connects global critiques of Big Tech with the digital rights agenda shaping our present—and that may well define our future.
+In conversation with one of the most insightful voices in Spanish technology journalism, Marta Peirano, this session connects global critiques of Big Tech with the digital rights agenda shaping our present—and that may well define our future.

 (Session in english)